S8A/s8a.github.io/_drafts/links-and-thoughts-004.md

 [^fn-kirkegaard-5]: In the paper, the authors explain that they quantified each country's location using both the coordinates of its [centroid](https://en.wikipedia.org/w/index.php?title=Centroid&oldid=1211908656) and the coordinates of its capital; however, both methods produced almost identical results.
 [^fn-kirkegaard-6]: The economic outcomes used were: GNI per capita, GDP per capita, growth in GNI per capita for the period 1990&ndash;2019, growth in GDP per capita for the same period, median personal income, and median household income.
 [^fn-kirkegaard-7]: These other outcomes were: performance in international mental sports, winners of the International Mathematical Olympiad, and indicators of air safety, road safety, occupational safety, and technological safety.
 The results for the four safety indicators strongly supported smart fraction theory, while for the other two outcomes the results were not statistically significant.
+[^fn-winegard-1]: Winegard actually suffered this first-hand.
+He claims Marietta College refused to renew his contract as assistant professor of psychology because he dared to talk about differences between ethnic groups.
+[^fn-winegard-2]: I'm referring to the title essay in [_Egalitarianism as a Revolt Against Nature, and Other Essays_](https://mises.org/library/book/egalitarianism-revolt-against-nature-and-other-essays) (1974, 2nd ed.).
+My favorite quote: _"The egalitarian revolt against biological reality, as significant as it is, is only a subset of a deeper revolt: against the ontological structure of reality itself, against the "very organization of nature"; against the universe as such.
+At the heart of the egalitarian left is the pathological belief that there is no structure of reality; that all the world is a tabula rasa that can be changed at any moment in any desired direction by the mere exercise of human will&mdash;in short, that reality can be instantly transformed by the mere wish or whim of human beings."_